AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 * Given a scenario, identify when a group status vs. a system status should be used.
 * Given a data set, demonstrate the capabilities of kickstarts.
 * Given a scenario, identify best practices for auto-provisioning users.
-* Given a scenario, demonstrate how Groups and Teams within a user's profile can impact what can be seen or done within Workfront
+* Given a scenario, demonstrate how Groups and Teams within a user's profile can impact what can be seen or done within [!DNL Workfront].
 * Given a scenario, recommend whether a Team should be standard, Kanban, or Scrum.
 * Given a scenario, determine the best practice for deploying Agile team custom storyboards.